-Do you know that exercise can improve your discipline?
+Do you know that exercise can improve your self-discipline?

 Take jogging as an example.
 Before you go for the run, I bet that you already have a goal or a target as of how many miles or km or rounds or duration you are going to run, right?

-And when you get tired, your mind will come up with thoughts to ask you to stop and quit.
+And when you get tired, your mind will come up with thoughts asking you to stop and quit.
 For instance, you will have thoughts such as:

 Do you see that it is your mind is the one that is telling you to stop?
 Hence, this is a great place to build up your grit (read Angela Duckworth’s book, Grit) and at the same time, grow your self-discipline.